Skip to content

 Buggregator collects metrics on how many events it receives.
 This feature lets you use tools like Prometheus and Grafana to check on event trends, find issues, and set up alerts.

 The metrics system keeps track of how many events Buggregator receives, sorted by their types: sentry, monolog, var-dumper, ray, inspector, http-dump, profiler, and smtp.
-Webhook deliveries are also tracked.
+HTTP request metrics, WebSocket connection gauges, and webhook delivery attempts are also tracked.

 How It Works